GuanshuTao/gdp_worldbank/README.md

 ## __Analysis__

-* analysis of the data to respond to the specifically requested resutls (i.e., the 7 questions above) is completed in the ./analysis folder
+* analysis of the data to respond to the specifically requested results (i.e., the 7 questions above) is completed in the ./analysis folder
  + this summary can be found here :  https://github.com/bici-sancta/gdp_worldbank/blob/master/analysis/analysis.md